john-cd/rust_howto/bk/src/language/match.md

 ## Destructure Arguments of a Function or Closure {#destructure-function-or-closure}

-Destructuring in function or closure parameters lets you unpack complex data types right in their signature, making your code cleaner:
+Destructuring in function or closure parameters unpacks complex data types right in their signature, making your code cleaner:

 ```rust,editable
 {{#include ../../crates/language/examples/match/fn_closure_arguments.rs:example}}